alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Call `AppendLine("log.txt", "hello")` once and the file gains one line.
 Call it twice and the file gains two.
 Another process may also change or lock the file in between.
 Even a later read from the same path may now produce a different result.

+Once an operation touches the world, later calls depend on what happened before: whether the file was already changed, whether an API was already called, or whether rate limits, retries, or delays now apply.
+An HTTP request often needs a specific calling pattern if you want later requests to succeed.

 That is why the earlier examples could let the surrounding monad decide how and whether the function is called. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
 For pure functions, that stays compatible with composition because only the returned value matters.

 With effects, the act of running the operation is also part of the outcome.
 In this article, execution policy means the rule for when, whether, in what order, and how often the effect runs.
 For `Add`, changing that policy usually does not change the answer.
 For `AppendLine`, previous runs become part of what later operations observe.
 If you blast a service with requests, later calls may time out or hit a rate limit.
 If you append to a file ten thousand times, that is a different outcome than appending once.